Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 Make sure all your walls and floors contain all three `StaticBody3D`, `CollisionShape3D` and `MeshInstance3D` nodes.
 Pillars (cylinders) that are wide enough to occlude the entire object are particularly fun to play with.

-Make sure to also add a light.
+You may also want to add a light with shadows enabled to the scene.
+And for extra credit, you can assign materials to some of the objects so it's not all flat white surfaces.
 We'll add a camera and player-controlled object after the level is created.

 This is the level I made: